Gordon Huether

-Gordon Huether (*1959 in Rochester, New York) is a German-American artist and CEO of Gordon Huether + Partners, Inc. (commonly known as Gordon Huether Studio or The Hay Barn) located in Napa, California, United States.
+Gordon Huether (born 1959 in Rochester, New York) is a German-American artist and CEO of Gordon Huether + Partners, Inc. (commonly known as Gordon Huether Studio or The Hay Barn) located in Napa, California, United States.

 Huether studied stained glass techniques at the Pilchuck Glass School, in Stanwood, Washington.
-He also developed his contemporary style during a collaborative project with the German contemporary stained glass artist, Professor Johannes Schreiter.
+He also developed his contemporary style during a collaborative project with the German contemporary stained glass artist Johannes Schreiter.

 In 2021, Huether was selected to be on the Napa Planning Commission.

 Gordon Huether Studio

 Huether specializes in the creation of public and privately commissioned artwork, and also creates fine art.
-Huether’s large-scale and privately commissioned work is always site-specific.
+Huether's large-scale and privately commissioned work is always site-specific.
 During his conceptual phase, Huether conducts expansive research in order to deliver an artwork design that is unique to the specific location and connects to historical, geographical, social, economic, ethical, religious etc. characteristics.